Midnight-Coder/auth0-tf/README.md

-# bulla
+# Auth0-TF
-Terraform repository to programmatically setup supercmo systems.
+Terraform repository to programmatically setup of systems - starting with Auth0